10 Best Bike Helmets for Babies & Toddlers

 Helmet Size – Measure before you buy!

 You can measure your child’s head with a soft tape measure, or we prefer to use the measurements provided by the pediatrician at our regular check-ups.
-Find a helmet with a size range (for example 45 – 50 cm) that your child’s head measurement falls into.
+Find a helmet with a size range (for example 45 – 50 cm) that your child’s head circumference falls into.

 Weight – Lighter the better